 Current research uses Arabic Literature to interrogate existing theoretical frameworks where questions are often asked in ‘English.’
 Rather than having texts ‘respond’ to questions they themselves do not pose, my own project for Creative Multilingualism, Telling the Terrible, looks to works from Palestine, Syria, Lebanon and Iraq to produce an alternative set of ideas that can converse with, and ultimately redefine the English (and largely Post-War) notion of ‘trauma.’
 The project is a case study, and a way to think through the academic usage of theoretical terms that come loaded with cultural and linguistic histories.
 Not only this, it aims to foster conversations about how—by using a multilingual lens—we can learn to ask questions about the very words with which we ask, and then learn to pose new and better ones.

-‘Text unbound by the nation of fragments: Inter-textuality in Ibrahim Nasrallah’s Balcony of Delirium.’
+Parr, N. "Text unbound by the nation of fragments: Inter-textuality in Ibrahim Nasrallah’s Balcony of Delirium."
 Middle Eastern Literatures.
-Volume 18.1, 2015
+18.1, 2015.

-‘Coherence in a context of fragmentation: The missing letters in Adania Shibli’s Kullunā ba‘īd bi-dhāt al-miqdār ‘an al-ḥubb and We are all Equally Far from Love’ Commonwealth Essays and Studies 39.2 on Anglo-Arab Writing, 2017.
+Parr, N. "Coherence in a context of fragmentation: The missing letters in Adania Shibli’s Kullunā ba‘īd bi-dhāt al-miqdār ‘an al-ḥubb and We are all Equally Far from Love."
+Commonwealth Essays and Studies 39.2, 2017.

-Translation: ‘Excerpt from Under the Midmorning Sun by Ibrahim Nasrallah’ Politics/Letters #8, May 2017.
+Parr, N. Translation: "Excerpt from Under the Midmorning Sun by Ibrahim Nasrallah."
+Politics/Letters 8, May 2017.